IQSS/dataverse/doc/sphinx-guides/source/container/index.rst

 Running Dataverse software in containers is quite different than in a :doc:`classic installation <../installation/prep>`.

 Both approaches have pros and cons.
-These days (2022) containers are very often used for development and testing, but there is an ever rising move for running applications in the cloud using container technology.
+These days, containers are very often used for development and testing, but there is an ever rising move for running applications in the cloud using container technology.

 **NOTE:**